namemartin/test/README.md

-# test
+# About the test repository

-A test repository
+This repository will be used to test small JavaScript snippets.